-I&RS - Beechwood also has an Intervention and Referral Services (I&RS) Committee which is comprised of teachers, a Child Study Team representative, a school nurse, and a school administrator.
+RTI (formerly I&RS) - Beechwood also has a Response To Intervention team (RTI) team which is comprised of teachers, a Child Study Team representative, a school nurse, and a school administrator.
 When a concern arises pertaining to the academic and/or social-emotional growth of a student, parents/guardians and/or staff members may share the concern with the building administrator.
-After the concern is shared, a recommendation may be made to schedule an I&RS Committee meeting.
-The purpose of an I&RS Committee meeting is often for teachers to communicate with the student's parents/guardians in order to identify the difficulties the student is experiencing.
-Strategies for assisting the student in school are established.
-When additional input is necessary, the Child Study Team (CST) may conduct a complete evaluation of the student.
+After the concern is shared, a recommendation may be made to schedule an RTI team meeting.
+The purpose of an RTI team meeting is often for teachers to communicate with the student's parents/guardians in order to identify the difficulties the student is experiencing and create an action plan to assist.
+When additional input is necessary beyond the provisions of a general education program, the Child Study Team (CST) may conduct a complete evaluation of the student to determine eligibility for special education support.